freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 ## JavaScript
 JavaScript is the most widely used scripting language on Earth.
 And it has the largest library ecosystem of any programming language.

 By definition, Javascript is an high-level iterpreted language.
 Meaning its higher abstracted from the computer, easy to use, and you don't need to compile in order to execute but its interpreted at the runtime.

+By definition, Javascript is an high-level iterpreted language.
+Meaning its higher abstracted from the computer, easy to use, and you don't need to compile in order to execute but its interpreted at the runtime.